vojtechsedlak/courtney/site/content/services/eating-disorders/_index.md

 ---
-title: Eating Disorder Counselling
+title: Why I'm Passionate About Helping You Heal
-quote: .
+quote: Eating Disorder Counselling
 author: .
 image: img/josh-calabrese-xxpbdu_31sg-unsplash.jpg
 heading: Helping you find peace in your relationship with food, body, and self